Eurodita Certification and Documentation Reference

 - FSC (Forest Stewardship Council) chain-of-custody

-- UKCA marking (UK post-Brexit replacement for CE)
+- UKCA marking framework (UK post-Brexit replacement for CE)

 - UK Caravan Sites Act 1968 + Mobile Homes Act 1983